apostrophecms/apostrophe-documentation/docs/tutorials/howtos/ckeditor.md

 * Calling `apos.define('apostrophe-areas', { ... })` adds a new definition for the browser-side object that manages editable areas — basically, the browser's version of the areas module.
 When we do this, moog gives us an [implicit subclass](../glossary.html#implicit-subclassing) of the original type, replacing it with our enhanced version.
 * We then use the [super pattern](../glossary.html#code-super-code-pattern) to extend the existing `enableCkeditor` method, calling the old version and then adding new functionality.
 * Inside that method, we call `CKEDITOR.plugins.addExternal` to add a [CKEditor plugin](http://ckeditor.com/addons/plugins/all).
 Any toolbar buttons it makes available can now be used when configuring the `toolbar` option for the [apostrophe-rich-text widget](../../modules/apostrophe-rich-text-widgets/index.html).
+* The URL of the plugin begins with `/modules/my-apostrophe-areas`.
+This path will always point to the `public` subdirectory of your project-level extension of the `apostrophe-areas` module (`lib/modules/apostrophe-areas/public` in your project).
+The `my-` prefix is automatically added to distinguish it from the assets folder of the original `apostrophe-areas` module that ships with Apostrophe.

 ## Instance-specific CKEditor configuration